YanDieg/MuBot/README.md

 In this section you will go to analyze the code of this bot.
 You will see how to modify it and adapt it to your needs.
 ### Explanation of the code
 It is the most difficult explanation ...
+I put it in a guide.
+[Click here](/manual/guide.md) to read it or go to the directory "manual" and open the file "guide.md"
 #### Library
 #### Google API implementation
 #### Emoji Use